-When searching work one of the first things all job hunters look for is what their target company is offering to its employees.
-This is a universal trait, and it’s no different in Japan.
+When searching for work, one of the first things all job hunters do is look for what a company offers its employees.
+This is a universal practice, and it’s no different in Japan.
 Knowing what a company can provide you with can be more important than even the salary itself, so understanding how such benefits work in Japan is crucial to finding the best job for you.
-This section will share some of the benefits that CyberConnect2 provides to its own employees (full-time).
+This section will share some of the benefits that CyberConnect2 provides to its own full-time employees.
 The following information is not strictly limited to CC2, so please feel free to use it as a reference point in your search for a job.

 Photo credit: Clipart Library